marst444/SolarEdge-battery-control/README.md

 The charge/discharge logic is the core of the templating.
 - EMHASS publish sensors for forecast of battery and grid charge/discharge
 - The template evaluate these
+- A dynamic storage discharge limit sensor is created and updated for the logic to control and follow the forecasted chargecurve

 I take no responsibility for the use of the charging/discharging logic!